linx-software/linx-oauth2-token-service/README.md

 The below steps describe how to host this Solution on your own Linx cloud server environment.

-### Install Linx
+### Register for a Linx trial server
 This solution runs on a Linx cloud server instance and integrates with a hosted MySQL database.

-2. Register for a trial Linx cloud server and MySQL cloud database [here](https://linx.software/server-buy2/).
+1. Register for a Linx trial cloud server and MySQL cloud database [here](https://linx.software/server-buy2/).
 2. You will recieve an email containing your Linx cloud server, drive space and MySQL database credentials when your trial server has been activated.

 ### Run database setup scripts
 The Solution uses a MySQL database to store user related credentials.
 1. Run the provided setup script on your database instance.
-3. Update the below Setting values in the Linx Solution:
+3. Update the below Setting values in the Linx Solution (these credentials can be found in your server registration email):
    - `DatabasePassword`: Password for your db instance
    - `DatabaseServer`: Your cloud database server name i.e. `dev1db.linx.twenty57.net`.